mxstbr/mxstbr.com/pages/blog/2017/10/spectrum.md

----
-published: true
-hidden: false
+export const frontmatter = {
+  "published": true,
+  "hidden": false,
-title: "Starting something new: Introducing Spectrum"
+  "title": "Starting something new: Introducing Spectrum", "tags": "spectrum personal",
-tags: spectrum personal
-twitter_large: true
-image: spectrum.png
+  "twitter_large": true,
+  "image": "spectrum.png",
-custom_excerpt: "Seven months ago I quietly started working on a new project: not an open source or side project, but a product and a company.
+  "custom_excerpt": "Seven months ago I quietly started working on a new project: not an open source or side project, but a product and a company.
 Say hello to Spectrum!"
----
+};

 Seven months ago I quietly started working on a new project: not an open source or side project, but a product and a company.
 It’s called [Spectrum](https://spectrum.chat).